Honors Program

 All Honors Diploma candidates will be reviewed by the Honors Director.
 The Director will verify and approve that candidates satisfactorily completed all requirements of the Honors Program.
 Upon approval, the Honors Diploma will be conferred.
 Student transcripts and digital diplomas bear the Honors distinction, and graduates are recognized at commencement.
 An Honors diploma is distinct from Latin honors (cum laude, magna cum laude, summa cum laude), and Honors students may also earn an Honors diploma with Latin honors.

-All questions regarding the Monroe College Honors Program, including admission, may be directed to Kathryn MacDonald, Director of the Monroe College Honors Program, at kmacdonald@monroecollege.edu or by phone at (914) 740-6452.
+All questions regarding the Monroe University Honors Program, including admission, may be directed to Kathryn MacDonald, Director of the Monroe University Honors Program, at kmacdonald@monroecollege.edu or by phone at (914) 740-6452.

 Undergraduate